this-and-that/baker/README.md

 Creating an ebook in HTML5 to be used with Baker is a three-steps operation.
 It's easier done than said! ;)

 **NOTE This is a modified version of Baker (4.1), with a focus on a flipped UI model from the original Baker.
-The modification works so that articles are navigated via and up - down swipe, and paging through article contenet is a left - right swipe.
+The modification works so that articles are navigated via and up - down swipe, and paging through article content is a left - right swipe.
 The challenge introduced is, content must be produced with this in mind.**

 ![Baker Flippe UI Model](https://dl.dropboxusercontent.com/u/7038255/baker_flipped_ui_model.png)

 **I have included a rough template: `books/_template` which demonstrates one method of creating left - right paginated HTML pages.
 In the future, I plan on releasing my [Yeoman](http://yeoman.io/) generator for creating interactive magazines.
 Stay Tuned.**

-**In addition I have introduced additonal extensions such as JavaScript callbacks for tap and swipe events, as well as, additional visualization properties within `book.json`, see the Change Log below.**
+**In addition I have introduced additional extensions such as JavaScript callbacks for tap and swipe events, as well as, additional visualization properties within `book.json`, see the Change Log below.**

 1. DESIGN